mathewgomas-alfred/mathewgomas.io/reference_manual/tools/transform.rst

 Scale
     Grow/Shrink the image under the cursor.
 Rotate
-    Twirl the image under the cursor
+    Twirl the image under the cursor.
 Offset
     Shift the image under the cursor.
 Undo